Lobarab/html-project/README.md

 # Introduction

 Silk Road Travels is a travel agency that specializes in booking trips to Uzbekistan.
 Since the country is located at the heart of the Great Silk Road, the name of the agency is inspired by this ancient trade route.
-The users can browse the pages and learn about the country and its main ancient cities and send enquiries for booking trips
+The users can browse the pages and learn about the country and its main ancient cities and send enquiries for booking trips.

 ![image_example](assets/images/myproject.webp)

 ## Structure

-The website consists of 5 pages including Home, About Us, Uzbekistan Cities, Gallery and Contact Us pages.It is created only by using HTML/CSS. index.html was created first and its structure was copied to create other pages and then invidual changes applied to each page
+The website consists of 5 pages including Home, About Us, Uzbekistan Cities, Gallery and Contact Us pages.It is created only by using HTML/CSS. index.html was created first and its structure was copied to create other pages and then invidual changes applied to each page.
+Pages of the website has colourful background image or hero image for Home page, representing the architecture, art and nature of Uzbekistan, The purpose of applying such images is to invoke curiosity a in viewers mind and encourage to visit the country.
+Texts of all pages and Contact Us form has lightblue translucent colour in rgb value and font in black to make it stand out yet complement the hero image and background images hence creating a balanced, attractive and user-friendly website.

 ### HTML/CSS